chingdrop/medicare_rebuild/README.md

 - **SharePoint Data**: Data is extracted by creating a view in SharePoint and filtering for the relevant fields.
 The data is then downloaded as a CSV file.
 - **SQL Data**: Data is retrieved from various SQL databases by executing the necessary queries to fill the final database schema.
 ### Transformation
-Path - `/utils/dataframe_utils.py`
-Data transformation is handled using a set of organized functions in Python:
+Data transformation is handled using a set of organized functions in Python - `/utils/dataframe_utils.py`
 - **Standardize Functions**: These methods clean and transform data within a Pandas DataFrame.
 - **Create Functions**: Methods designed to structure and separate patient data from the SharePoint list.
 - **Normalize Functions**: Apply standardization functions to specific fields in the DataFrame.